MeseCraft/MeseCraft/README.md

 Currently, this game is quite stable and has been debugged on an online server environment with many players.

 Thank you to everyone who has helped contribute to this project and mods.

+version 5.2.0 or greater is currently recommended to run this game. version 5.1.1 will work but not all mod features will be compatible.